1. PURPOSE OF OUR POLICY

 10.3.
-If you suspect any misuse or loss of, or unauthorised access to, your data, you should let us know immediately using the contact details below.
+If you suspect any misuse or loss of, or unauthorised access to, your data, you should let us know immediately using the contact details in clause 14 below.

 11. HOW TO EXERCISE YOUR RIGHTS

 11.1.
-The GDPR gives you certain rights in relation to the personal data that we hold about you, including:
+The DPA and the GDPR may give you certain rights in relation to the personal data that we hold about you, including: